 It is time now to start planning the much larger piece based on the journey through many countries from South Africa to the United Kingdom.
 I am at the moment juggling grid size with letter numbers…..Its a challenge but great fun!

-A limited edition Giclee print of ‘A Swallow’s Journey’ will be available soon on my Website shop.
+A limited edition Giclee print of ‘A Swallow’s Journey’ is available in my website shop click here to view.